claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Executive Coach
       - Author
       - Entrepreneur
+  - bio: >-
-  - bio: "Dr. Agapol Na Songkhla is Chief People Officer and Executive Vice President of Human Capital Group at Thai Beverage (ThaiBev), ASEAN’s leading conglomerate in beverages and food businesses.
-He is in charge of the Group’s people transformation, with a signature transformation program called “Limitless Opportunities”\r\n\n\rFrom 2006 until 2014 Dr. Agapol served as Executive Vice President and Head of Strategy & Transformation at TMB Bank and doubling as Head of Corporate Governance and Company Secretary from 2012-2014, as Head of Human Resources from 2011 to 2012 and as Head of Retail Operations in 2010\r\n\n\rDr.
-Agapol began his career with The Boston Consulting Group (BCG) where he worked with leading companies in Southeast Asia on their strategies and transformations from 1997 to 2006\r\n\n\rHe is on the board of multiple companies and is a distinguished member with the Thai Institute of Directors\r\n\n\rDr.
-Agapol holds a Ph.D. degree in Systems Science from the Tokyo Institute of Technology and undergraduate degree in electrical engineering from Chulalongkorn University"
+      Dr. Agapol Na Songkhla is Chief People Officer and Executive Vice President of Human Capital Group at Thai Beverage (ThaiBev), ASEAN’s leading conglomerate in beverages and food businesses.
+He is in charge of the Group’s people transformation, with a signature transformation program called “Limitless Opportunities”.

+      From 2006 until 2014 Dr. Agapol served as Executive Vice President and Head of Strategy & Transformation at TMB Bank and doubling as Head of Corporate Governance and Company Secretary from 2012-2014, as Head of Human Resources from 2011 to 2012 and as Head of Retail Operations in 2010.

+      Dr. Agapol began his career with The Boston Consulting Group (BCG) where he worked with leading companies in Southeast Asia on their strategies and transformations from 1997 to 2006.

+      He is on the board of multiple companies and is a distinguished member with the Thai Institute of Directors.

+      Dr. Agapol holds a Ph.D. degree in Systems Science from the Tokyo Institute of Technology and undergraduate degree in electrical engineering from Chulalongkorn University.
     coachName: Agapol Na Songkhla
   - bio: "Aicha S. Evans is corporate vice president and general manager of the Communications and Devices Group at Intel Corporation.
 She is responsible for driving wireless engineering for multi-comm products and Intel platforms, including modems, RF, Wi-Fi, GPS, Bluetooth, NFC, FM, LTE, WLAN/WWAN as well as emerging wireless technologies to lead this industry going forward.\r\n\n\rPreviously Evans was the general manager of the Wireless Platform Research and Development Group where managed the engineering, software, hardware, strategic planning, and product test teams responsible for providing wireless connectivity ingredients and solutions for all Intel platforms.\r\n\n\rEvans joined Intel in 2006 as a software integration and test manager.
 She held a number of management positions responsible for Intel’s wireless efforts including software engineering and support for customers deploying WiMAX networks in multiple geographies.
 Additionally, she worked in Israel managing WiFi engineering and product lines.
 Prior to Intel, Evans spent 10 years in various engineering management positions at Rockwell Semiconductors, Conexant and Skyworks.\r\n\n\rEvans received a bachelor’s degree in computer engineering from The George Washington University in 1996."
     coachName: Aicha Evans